schas002/NaNoGenMo-2017/ten-second-summaries/ten-second-summaries.md

 ## Manga

-A blockmason signals at a autobiographical conveyor.
+A blockmason signals at an autobiographical conveyor.

 ## Fraud